ga-wdi-boston/archive/README.md

 ##How to ***add*** lessons
 To add a lesson to this repo follow these steps:

 1. Navigate to your lesson's topic folder, if it exists.
-If there is no appropriate topic folder for your lesson, please create a directory for it under the ```lesson_topics``` folder.
+If there is no appropriate topic folder for your lesson, please create a directory for it under the ```lesson_topics``` folder. ***The lesson topic should match the topic from the Dibs sheet!***
 2. Once you're in the appropriate topic folder, navigate to the folder with your lesson's title.
 If there isn't a folder within your lesson's title, please create one.
-3. Once inside of the correct lesson folder, please create a new directory, title it with your name, and then place all of that lessons material inside of your named folder.
+3. Once inside of the correct lesson folder, please create a new directory, title it with your name, and then place all of your lessons materials inside of your named folder.
 4. That's it!

 <br>